Project: Websmith Plumbing

 My Image

 Project WebSmith is about more than just creating a website.
-It’s about creating a thought-tracking system that lets me take my existing note-keeping system - where I track on many independent ideas and projects - and extend it to share selected entries publicly.
-So when I say “websmith,” I don’t only mean the worldwide web - I also mean my own personal web of ideas, projects, and communications.
+It’s about creating a “thought-sharing” extension to the system I use for keeping my personal notes.
+Whether it’s ideas for a project, progress notes, book reviews, thoughts about social issues, whatever.
+I keep all of that in one place.
+And now I want to be able to share selected entries automatically.
+So the project name “websmith,” isn’t only about the worldwide web - or also refers to my own personal web of ideas, projects, and communications.
 (I’ll leave the origin of the “smith” part as an exercise for the reader. :-)

 The primary interface for this system is my personal wiki, which I’ve been using in one form or another for almost 20 years.
 For the last 5, it has resided in Obsidian, which I access almost exclusively through my Android phone, although I also use vim when I’m working on a computer that has a keyboard.